-21 For more information on the Act, see: https://www.ntia.doc.gov/category/public-safety.
+&lt;sup>26 For more information on the Act, see: ntia.doc.gov/category/public-safety.

-22 47 U.S.C.§ 1421(a).
+&lt;sup>27 47 U.S.C.§ 1421(a).

-23 For more information on the FirstNet Core, see: http://about.att.com/story/nationwide_launch_of_firstnet_dedicated_core_network.html.
+&lt;sup>28 For more information on the FirstNet Core, see: about.att.com/story/nationwide\launch\of\firstnet\dedicated\core\network.html.

-territorial recipients between July 2013 and June 2014.
+In addition to the duties of the FirstNet Authority, the Act also charged NTIA with establishing a grant program, the State and Local Implementation Grant Program (SLIGP), to assist state, regional, tribal, and local jurisdictions with planning activities to support the implementation of the NPSBN.
+As required by the Act, NTIA consulted with the FirstNet Authority in establishing the programmatic requirements for SLIGP.
+NTIA awarded \$116.5 million in grant funds to 54 state and territorial recipients between July 2013 and June 2014.
 The first round of grants (SLIGP 1.0) expired February 28, 2018.
 Many recipients expended their grant funds at a lower rate of spending than NTIA anticipated.
 NTIA used the unspent funds from SLIGP 1.0 to award a new grant program, SLIGP 2.0, in March 2018.
 SLIGP 2.0 grants, totaling \$33.3 million, were awarded to 46 states and territories for planning activities to support implementation of the NPSBN.
 The original SLIGP period of performance had the grant awards end February 29, 2020, but all grants received a no-cost extension to extend the awards to the end by March 31, 2021, at the latest.

 Additionally, the Act provides the NHTSA and NTIA with \$115 million for grants to improve 911 services.
 In August 2019, the agencies awarded 36 grants to states and two tribal grant recipients totaling \$109,250,000.
 The period of performance for the grant program ends on March 31, 2022.
-Grant applicants should continue to monitor current federal actions affecting broadband and 911 programs funded through the Act.24
+Grant applicants should continue to monitor current federal actions affecting broadband and 911 programs funded through the Act.